 A clear will is the single document that turns intentions into enforceable outcomes.

 We treat a will as the base of any sensible estate planning approach.
-It sets who inherits which assets and how debts and inheritance taxes are met.
+It sets out who inherits which assets, who manages the administration, and how debts and IHT are met.
+But a will alone has limitations — it goes through probate (becoming a public document), assets are frozen until a Grant is issued, and it offers no protection against care fees, divorce or family disputes during your lifetime.

 Executor choice, complexity management and professional executors

 Choosing an executor matters more when portfolios are large or cross borders.
-A family member can act, but complexity can overwhelm them.
+A family member can act, but the complexity of dealing with HMRC, business interests, overseas assets and multiple beneficiaries can overwhelm them.

-Professional executors bring experience.
-They handle tax forms, company shares and overseas matters without delay.
+Professional executors or a trusted solicitor bring experience.
+They handle IHT returns, company shares, property sales and overseas matters without the delays that come from learning on the job.

 Guardianship, family provision and reducing the risk of disputes

 Be explicit about guardians for minors and any ongoing support you expect.
-Clear words cut the chance of family rows.
+Clear, specific provisions cut the chance of family disputes and potential claims under the Inheritance (Provision for Family and Dependants) Act 1975.

-We recommend plain schedules and specific gifts to reduce ambiguity for beneficiaries.
+We recommend plain schedules and specific gifts — naming who gets what and why — to reduce ambiguity for beneficiaries and executors.

 Keeping your will current as your assets and family situation evolve

-Set a simple habit: check documents every three years or after any major change.
-That small step protects your goals and loved ones.
+Set a simple habit: check documents every two to three years or after any major change.
+That small step protects your goals and loved ones from outdated provisions that no longer reflect reality.

 Trusts for high-net-worth estate planning: choosing the right structure